Jhonson924/berkeley/README.md

 #### BarCoupoun Analysis (1~3 times visited)
 ![Business Process](./practical%20application1/images/barCouponAnalysis1to3times_1.png)

--The majority (64.7%) of participants in the group(BAR) accepted the coupon, highlighting a clear preference or tendency to accept bar coupons.
+-The majority (64.7%) of drivers in the group(BAR) accepted the coupon, highlighting a clear preference or tendency to accept bar coupons.

 #### onlyBarCoupon Analysis (1~3 times visited)
 ![Business Process](./practical%20application1/images/barCouponAnalysis1to3times.png)